A Subject that is interesting (at least to me) is that weird occasional instance of deleted footage from a film ends up in another film or TV Show.

 • 2010 - First Light - TV Movie based on biography of WWII Pilot, Geoffrey Willum

-I know there has to be more films so please help add to this list!
+I know there has to be more so Help me add to this list!

 This post has been edited.